Patient education: Irritable bowel syndrome (Beyond the Basics)

 Cognitive behavioral therapy helps you to focus on a particular problem in a limited time period.
 You learn how your thoughts contribute to anxiety or stress and learn how to change these thoughts.

-- Many patients find that daily exercise is helpful in maintaining a sense of well-being.
+●Many patients find that daily exercise is helpful in maintaining a sense of well-being.
 Exercise can also have favorable effects on the bowels.
-(See "Patient information: Exercise (Beyond the Basics)".)
+(See "Patient education: Exercise (Beyond the Basics)".)

 As a general rule, medications are reserved for people whose symptoms have not adequately responded to more conservative measures such as changes in diet and fiber supplements.